 - child protection concerns arise in a section 8 case

 - during care proceedings, an alternative potential kinship carer may be proposed and an assessment is required as to their suitability to be granted a child arrangements order for residence.

 If, in an application under section 8, the evidence leads the court to believe that a care order might be appropriate, the court can make a direction under section 37 for a local authority to undertake an investigation on the child’s circumstances.

-Where an application for special guardianship is made, the local authority is required to submit a report in accordance with statutory guidance.
+Where an application for special guardianship is made, the local authority is required to submit a report in accordance with the Special Guardianship Code of Practice.

 See the kinship care page for more information about SGOs.